VoliJS/NestedTypes/README.md

 Other enhancements
 ------------------
 - deepClone operation for deep copy of nested models, collections, and types.
+When you start working with nested stuff seriously, you'll need it soon.

 ```javascript
 model.nestedModel = other.nestedModel.deepClone(); // will create a copy of nested objects tree
 ```